ERC Consolidator Grant 2025 · 60 months

 Interested in collaborating with TRANSFORM?

-The programme welcomes industry partners, public-transport operators, and academic collaborators working on resilient multimodal mobility.
+The programme welcomes industry partners, public-transport operators, and academic collaborators.
 Get in touch with the PI.